Upcoming Events

-A satisfying cadence infuses the words spelled allowed at a bee — staccato, enunciated, sometimes fast, sometimes slow.
+A satisfying cadence infuses the words spelled aloud at a bee — staccato, enunciated, sometimes fast, sometimes slow.

 The 80-minute Mountain Area Spelling Bee on Jan.
 25 at Wilmot Elementary saw 21 third- through seventh-graders using their spelling-bee cadences as they went through round after round.